buildingSMART-Finland/InfraModel/markdown/routeplanning.md

 Cross-section parameters refer to parametric information complementing the model represented as surface or stringline models.
 These include design parameters such as the widths and superelevations of roads.

 The relevant cross-section parameters for each route type are described in further detail in the corresponding section of each route type.

-## Road signs

-Traffic signs are described with the LandXML **/<RoadSign>** element.
-The data may contain one or more traffic signs.
-If there are several signs on top of each other in the same location, they are described in order from top to bottom.

-{{xtabulate RoadSign}}

-{{figure RoadSign}}